Rental Property Deductions Checklist for Landlords

 8. Depreciation of the Building:

-The gradual wear and tear or depreciation of the building structure can be deducted from taxable income annually.
+The gradual wear and tear or depreciation of the building structure can be deducted from taxable income on an annual basis.
 Most residential rental properties depreciate at a rate of 3.636% over 27.5 years.
 Keep in mind that only the value of buildings can be depreciated.
-You cannot depreciate the land that your structure is built on.
+You cannot depreciate the land on which your structure is built.
 Please refer to IRS Publication 946 for more information about residential property depreciation.

 9. Depreciation of Property Classes: